puppetlabs-toy-chest/puppetlabs-catalog_preview/lib/puppet_x/puppetlabs/preview/api/documentation/preview-help.md

 feature was introduced to help with the migration from puppet 3.x to puppet 4.x. and requires that the '--preview_env' references an environment configured to use the future parser in its environment.conf.

+The wanted kind of migration checks to perform must be given with the '--migrate' option.
+This version of preview support the migration kind '3.8/4.0'.
+The version of Puppet used with this version of --preview must also support this migration kind (which Puppet does between the versions >= 3.8.0 and < 4.0.0 does, but not Puppet 4.0.0 and later).
+Newer versions of Puppet may contain additional new migration strategies.

 All output (except the summary report intended for human use) is written in JSON format to allow further processing with tools like 'jq' (JSON query).